viviantaoyh/project04-portfolio/README.md

 And yes, don't forget to toggle between light and dark modes for a personalized experience, all thanks to the versatility of **TailwindCSS** and **React Icons**.

-Thank you once again for being here.
-I hope you find inspiration, insight, and maybe even a touch of magic as you explore my portfolio.
-I look forward to connecting with you! 🌍

----

 ## 🏆 Reflecting on My Development Journey